Archaeology and Forensic Biology

 Primarily based on data from undergraduate degree students.

-All forensic and archaeological sciences courses of University of Chester
+All Archaeology courses of University of Chester

 Salary

-Salary of Graduates in forensic and archaeological sciences
+Salary of Graduates in Forensic and Archaeological Sciences

-Important: Salary data below is not course specific, but contains data of all students of at the university.
+Important: Salary data below is not course specific, but contains data of all students of Archaeology at the university.
 Due to data collection methodology, salary data is mainly based on data related to undergraduate students.

 15 months after graduation | 3 years after graduation | 5 years after graduation | |